You are here

 |Abandoned Hazardous Waste Sites||Envirofacts||

-EPA's Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS) database supports the clean up of abandoned hazardous waste sites (a.k.a.
+EPA's Comprehensive Environmental Response, Compensation, and Liability Information System (CERCLIS) database supports the cleanup of abandoned hazardous waste sites (a.k.a.
 'Superfund' sites).
-The Loading Tool's Advanced Search allows you to identify facilities that are in CERCLIS.
+The Loading Tool's Custom Search allows you to identify facilities that are in CERCLIS.
 EPA manually downloads data from the FRS EZ Query using 'CERCLIS' in the 'PGM_SYS_ACRNM' filter.(159 K)